top of page

 Marquez, Verna 2EDIT_edited.jpg

-Dr. Harnek Singh was born in Punjab and moved to Southern California at the age of 8; he has since called Orange County his home.
-He graduated from UCLA with a bachelor’s degree in Integrative Biology & Physiology.
-He went on to attend Ross University School of Medicine for his medical degree.
+Dr. Harnek Singh was born in Punjab, India, and moved to Southern California at the age of eight.
+Since then, he has proudly called Orange County home.
+In 2023, he relocated to Bakersfield, California.
+Dr. Singh earned his bachelor’s degree in Integrative Biology and Physiology from UCLA, followed by his medical degree from Ross University School of Medicine.
+He completed his residency in Family Medicine at Emanate Health in West Covina.

 Harnek Singh, MD